Transcriptomics Services: RNA-Seq Data Analysis for Microbial and Host Transcriptomes

 Heatmaps, PCA plots, clustering trees, MA/volcano plots, and custom visual outputs (as SVG/PNG/PDF).

 Q1.
-What kind of data do you accept for your Transcriptomics services analyses ?
+What kinds of data do you accept for your Transcriptomics services analyses?

 We primarily work with RNA-Seq FASTQ files from Illumina sequencing (single- or paired-end).
 If you have aligned data (e.g., BAM), we can adapt our workflow — just let us know.